If you’re in search of a new cell phone plan, you may have come across Google Fi and its affordable pricing.

 By utilizing T-Mobile’s existing infrastructure, Google Fi is able to offer affordable plans without compromising on the quality of service.

-Check Google Fi coverage in your area by using search bar in the maps below:
+Check Google Fi coverage in your area by using search bar in the interactive coverage maps below:

 Google Fi uses the T-Mobile network to provide coverage.

-Since Google Fi relies on T-Mobile, its coverage is essentially the same as that of Verizon.
+Since Google Fi relies on T-Mobile, its coverage is essentially the same as that of T-Mobile.

 This means that Google Fi offers extensive 4G LTE and 5G coverage across the country.